chrisgrieser/nvim-spider/README.md

 Use the `w`, `e`, `b` motions like a spider.
 Considers camelCase and skips insignificant punctuation.

 > __Warning__
-> This plugin is still WIP and as such missing a few features still.
-It is also subject to change without warning.
+> This plugin is still WIP and subject to change without warning.

 <!--toc:start-->
 - [Features](#features)